HawkdotDev/colorutils/Roadmap.md

-# Future Plans for colorutils
+# Future Plans for colorutilskit

-This document outlines the roadmap and future plans for colorutils.
+This document outlines the roadmap and future plans for colorutilskit.

 ## Version 1.1.0